 Don’t get comfortable.

-Yes, it is possible that God will give you many comforts in life, but if you value the comfort over the purpose, you will miss the mark.
+Yes, it is possible that God will give you many comforts in life, but if you value comfort over purpose, you will miss the mark.

 Our journey toward purpose is frequently mapped out with periods of striving and rest.
 If you were always working, you’d burn out, but if you remain resting in a place that was only meant to be a pit stop, you will soon find yourself stuck again.